 We are now in St Augustine which is a beautiful old city with great history.
 It is much cooler up here in northern Florida and it’s going to get even cooler as we head further north through Georgia, S. Carolina and up into Tennessee.
 After spending Easter in Pigeon Forge, TN we’ll start our slow journey north toward Connecticut.
 We will leave our home-on-wheels there for some annual routine service and take advantage of the down time to scoot home and visit family and friends for a week or two.

-We had a great summer meandering around our great country and now we are back home in New York for the holidays.
+We had a great summer meandering around our great country and now we are back home for the holidays.
 We did a lot of great traveling this year.
 We left the Florida Keys in April and traveled up the west coast of Florida stopping in the Tampa area to get the annual maintenance work done on our motorhome.
 We were originally told it would be a one day process but after discussions about a finicky awning and the need to address a recall on our electric steps the servicing took three days.
 Luckily the service center allows RV’rs to sleep in there unit if it needs to stay overnight.
 So we spent two nights sleeping in our coach while it was parked in the service bay.
 We finally got back on the road and slowly headed north then west.
 Our first big stop was Panama City Beach Florida which is a beautiful place.
 Then it was west for a few days in New Orleans.
 Our plan was to then head west into Texas but due to severe weather in Texas we turned north up towards Missouri.
 We needed to make a quick trip home to take care of some business so we decided to stop in Missouri.
 After an internet search we found a great indoor storage facility with a 30 amp connection near Springfield MO.
-We just plug the coach in, locked the door and left for New York.
+We just plug the coach in, locked the door and left for home.

 After returning from home we got back on the road.
 We traveled to many states including Missouri, Nebraska, South and North Dakota, Montana, Wyoming, Idaho, Washington, Oregon, Utah, Nevada, Arizona, New Mexico and Texas.
 We visited many beautiful National Parks and stopped at many other points of interest.